GirishSengerVerma/SCIoT/dashboard-web-app/README.md

 ### Prisma Schema Migration

-After making the changes in the `schema.prisma` file, run the following command to run the corresponding migration in the database:
+After making changes in the `schema.prisma` file, run the following command to run the corresponding migration in the database:

 ```bash
 npx prisma migrate dev
 ```

+### Building the Prisma Client

-After that, you can regenerate the Prisma Client by running the following command
+After making a schema migration or before first running the dev server, you must regenerate the Prisma Client by running the following command

 ```bash
 npx prisma generate
 ```

-## Run Dev Server
+### Run Dev Server

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: